 1. Page Speed

-An ideal website load time for mobile sites is less than 3 seconds.
-The research shows that 53% of mobile site visits are abandoned if pages take longer than 3 seconds to load.
+The average web page load time is 2.5 seconds on desktop and 8.6 seconds on mobile.
+Research shows that 53% of mobile site visits are abandoned if the pages take longer than 3 seconds to load.

 Some of the best are: